JensRantil/jensrantil.github.io/content/posts/2014-12-27_how-to-partially-declassify-NSA-docs/index.md

 -   Printed Claude.
 -   FF Seria Sans Pro Bold Italic

 Looking at those fonts, the only one the it could potentially be would be Garamond, which is a fairly popular font.
-That said, when overlaying it with NSA text it didn't match too well.
-However, a simple guess that the NSA was using the good 'ole Times New Roman looked like a better
+That said, when overlaying it with leaked documents it didn't match too well.
+However, a simple guess that the documents were using the good 'ole Times New Roman looked like a better match:
-match:

 ![Times New Roman overlay](overlay-nsa.png)